dynverse/dynbenchmark_results/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 # Results

 The results are sparated into several experiments, each discussing a particular aspect of the evaluation.
-The actual code for generating the results can be found in the [scripts folder](https://github.com/dynverse/dynbenchmark/tree/master/scripts).
+They can be browsed directly on github:

 | \#  | script/folder                          | description                         |
 |:----|:---------------------------------------|:------------------------------------|